 12. Enjoy a stroll around Yoyogi Park - a natural park near the surroundings of electric Shibuya

-Yoyogi Park is three minutes away from Harajuku Station, which amidst the very urban setting of the Shibuya area offers up the third largest park in Tokyo.
-It is quite the contrast, and to a certain extent bit of a relief, compared to the hustle-bustle of Shibuya.
+Yoyogi Park is three minutes away from Harajuku Station, which amidst the very urban setting of the Shibuya area, offers up the third largest park in Tokyo.
+It is quite the contrast, and to a certain extent, bit of a relief, compared to the hustle-bustle of Shibuya.
+It's a definite must on things to do in Shibuya.

 I have never tried that before!
 World-leading experiences